Former ‘American Idol’ Contestant Antonella Barba Is Facing Federal Drug Charges

 — Scallywagandvagabond (@ScallywagNYC) February 12, 2019

 However, that’s not a complete list of the looming charges hanging over Barba’s head.
-She also has a pending case in Kansas charging her with a felony for marijuana.
+She also has a pending case in Kansas, where she is charged with a felony for marijuana.
 It appears that the former American Idol contestant was an important member of a drug ring operating around Hampton Roads during 2017 and 2018.

 The federal indictment that sent Barba back to jail this month is not completely forthcoming about all charges, or everybody that is accused of being involved in the drug ring.
-However, other people tied to the indictment includes Rawl Christopher Stennett and Justin Michael Isaac.
+However, other people tied to the indictment include Rawl Christopher Stennett and Justin Michael Isaac.
 Stennett apparently has three different dates of birth and social security numbers listed in the indictment, according to Page Six.

-According to the court documents, an anonymous party utilized a Granby Street apartment during the month of September 2017.
+According to the court documents, an anonymous party utilized a Granby Street apartment during the month of September of 2017.
 That apartment is where many of the drugs were kept, including heroin, cocaine, and some of the drug money.
 The apartment was also used to make small drug sales throughout the local area.

-The federal indictment outlines Isaac as the provider of both heroin and cocaine, who provided a large quantity of each one of the drugs to unnamed distributors to sell on the streets.
+The federal indictment outlines Isaac as the provider of both heroin and cocaine, who provided a large quantity of each of the drugs to unnamed distributors to sell on the streets.